 Essential actions you must take before you travel to your centre.
+Read carefully the Pre-arrival page for your centre at www.oncampus.global to check:

-Read carefully the Pre-arrival page for your centre at https://www.oncampus.global/ to check:
+- The UK government forms you need to complete

-The documents you need to bring
+- The documents you need to bring

-Advice on fee payments
+- Advice on fee payments

-Read the Campus France Checklist.
-Prepare your arrival in France.
 Plan ahead and book a taxi before leaving your country.
 Our trusted drivers will meet you at the arrivals gate at the airport and take you straight to your accommodation.
-G7, Bolt or Uber work well in Paris.